enkidevs/curriculum/web/html/html-entities/non-breaking-space.md

 * `&space`
 * `&gap`

 ---

 ## Quiz

 ### How much do you know about displaying images?

-What does the "&nbsp;" within this line of code do?
+What does the " " within this line of code do?

 ```html
 <img src="image1.png" alt="">